-As shown in Panel A, disclosers are older and more likely to be male, married and foreign born than other taxpayers.
-As shown in Panel B, disclosers tend to be very wealthy: the average discloser reported more than \$3 million of taxable net wealth on their tax return in 2007, which is around 150 times more than the average non-discloser.
+As shown in Panel A, disclosers are older and more likely to be male, married and foreign born than other taxpavers.
+As shown in Panel B. disclosers tend to be very wealthy: the average discloser reported more than \$3 million of taxable net wealth on their tax return in 2007, which is around 150 times more than the average non-discloser.
 The differences in reported income and tax liabilities are smaller, mainly because many disclosers are retired and earn no labor income.
 As shown in Panel C, disclosers owned a lot more housing wealth and unlisted shares than non-disclosers in 2007 and were much likely to found a holding company; by contrast, they were less likely to migrate.
 Moreover, disclosers were 10-20 times more likely to benefit from the 80% rule and to maximize dividends from closely held firms in preparation for the 2006 tax reform.
-As shown in Panel D, cross-border bank transfers were around \$13,000 from foreign accounts and \$16,000 to foreign accounts for disclosers in 2007 and 10-20 times smaller a similar rule in Denmark).
+As shown in Panel D, cross-border bank transfers were around \$13,000 from foreign accounts and \$16,000 to foreign accounts for disclosers in 2007 and 10-20 times smaller for nondisclosers.
+Tax havens accounted for around 25% of both incoming and outgoing bank transfers within the group of disclosers and a considerably smaller fraction for others.15